EURODEO/openradardata-requirements/KPI_documentation.md

 ## Introduction

-This document defines KPIs for the E-SOH system.
+This document defines KPIs for RODEO WP6 open radar data system.
 The target of the KPIs is to provide guidance for system design and operations to ensure correct level of availability and usability of the system and data.
-E-SOH requirement F07 states that the EUMETNET members want monthly, quarterly, and annual reports of the performance, against (to be confirmed) agreed KPIs.
+RODEO WP6 open radar data requirement F07 states that the EUMETNET members want monthly, quarterly, and annual reports of the performance, against (to be confirmed) agreed KPIs.

 The KPIs are measurable and aim to be as simple as possible, containing only few automatically collected metrics.